NoellePatterson/eflow-readme/wet-season-initiation/duration.md

 # Wet Season Initiation Flows - Duration

-#### Definition:
+#### Definition

 Wet season initiation duration is in most cases calculated as the the number of days from the beginning of the initiation event until the initiation event peak.
 See step 6 in the calculation steps for the exception to this rule.
+This metric is measured in number of days.

-#### Steps:
+#### Steps

 1. The start date calculated for the wet season initiation timing and the Gaussian filtered flow data are used as inputs for the duration algorithm.
   ```py